-I finally bought a Logos base package when I realized how often I was about to leave my beautiful new bride at home while I finished up my dissertation at the library.
+I finally bought Logos when I realized how often I was about to leave my beautiful new bride at home while I finished up my dissertation at the library.
 I still had to spend time in the stacks and study carrels, but Logos let me spend much more time in my home office.

 You may not have a new bride and a dissertation to tend to, but I’m certain you have other needs Logos can fill.
 Here are just five.